 We have two reportable segments: Vacation Ownership and Travel and Membership.
 The reportable segments presented are those for which discrete financial information is available and which are utilized on a regular basis by our chief operating decision maker to assess performance and to allocate resources.
 In identifying the reportable segments, we also consider the nature of services provided by our operating segments.
 Management uses Adjusted EBITDA to assess the performance of the reportable segments.
-We define Adjusted EBITDA as net income from continuing operations before depreciation and amortization, interest expense (excluding consumer financing interest), early extinguishment of debt, interest income (excluding consumer financing revenues) and income taxes.
-Adjusted EBITDA also excludes stock-based compensation costs, separation and restructuring costs, legacy items, transaction costs for acquisitions and divestitures, asset impairments/recoveries, gains and losses on sale/disposition of business, and items that meet the conditions of unusual and/or infrequent.
-Legacy items include the resolution of and adjustments to certain contingent assets and liabilities related to acquisitions of continuing businesses and dispositions, including the separation of Wyndham Hotels & Resorts, Inc. ("Wyndham Hotels") and Cendant, and the sale of the vacation rentals businesses.
+During the third quarter of 2024, we updated our definition of Adjusted EBITDA to exclude certain non-recurring costs incurred to integrate mergers and/or acquisitions into the existing business as these costs do not reflect recurring operating expenses.
+This change was made as a result of our acquisition of Accor Vacation Club.
+As this business is being further integrated into our operations, we have begun incurring certain discrete non-recurring costs directly attributable to integration activities and believe excluding these types of costs would assist investors in understanding our ongoing performance when considered with GAAP measures.
+As a result of this change, we now define Adjusted EBITDA as net income from continuing operations before depreciation and amortization, interest expense (excluding consumer financing interest), early extinguishment of debt, interest income (excluding consumer financing revenues) and income taxes.
+Adjusted EBITDA also excludes stock-based compensation costs, separation and restructuring costs, legacy items, transaction and integration costs associated with mergers, acquisitions, and divestitures, asset impairments/recoveries, gains and losses on sale/disposition of business, and items that meet the conditions of unusual and/or infrequent.
+Legacy items include the resolution of adjustments to certain contingent assets and liabilities related to acquisitions of continuing businesses.
 We believe that Adjusted EBITDA is a useful measure of performance for our segments which, when considered with GAAP measures, we believe gives a more complete understanding of our operating performance.
 Our presentation of Adjusted EBITDA may not be comparable to similarly-titled measures used by other companies.